 2025 Cultural Planner Dates and PDF Download

 The Happy Cultural Planner is your guide to the key holidays for the major cultures and faiths.
-It has now been published by Happy for 30 years.
+It has now been published by Happy for over 30 years.
 As well as an indicator of upcoming holidays (including those which may prevent people attending your events), it’s a handy way to plan for the year.

 The prices are: 50 x A3 = £125+VAT (including delivery); 100 x A3 = £180+VAT (including delivery).
 For A2 size, there is a minimum quantity of 100, priced at £700 + VAT (including delivery) - they are printed litho.
 Please contact us directly to order.